1drop/Onedrop.AjaxForm/README.md

 This package provides an additional form element which can be used as a replacement of ``TYPO3.Neos.NodeTypes:Form`` to serve every form asynchronously via javascript.

+It's built according to the principle of progressive enhancement and will fallback to the default behavior of the `Form` element.

 This is especially useful if you serve your form inside a modal dialog or an accordion and the regular form causes a page reload which makes the confirmation message invisible to your user.